credenz/Machine_Learning/README.md

 - Feel free to cite information from other sources with proper references.
 - Do not add links to internships/project opportunities from unverified sources.
 - Do not add any private research papers downloaded from unauthorized websites, open or authorized access only.

+Contact @Infernolia for detailed contribution guidelines or for more information about this repository.